symfony/symfony-docs/frontend/encore/vuejs.rst

     +     })
     ;

-Afterwards rebuild your frontend assets with Encore.
-When you do it will show an error message helping you install any missing dependencies.
+Next, run or restart Encore.
+When you do, you will see an error message helping you install any missing dependencies.
 After running that command and restarting Encore, you're done!